Asymptotically Optimal Idling in the GI/GI/N+GI Queue: The Model and Admissible Policy Class

-As in~\cite{puha2020fluid}, we restrict attention to HL control policies that do not use information about the future to determine when a customer will enter service.
+In order to restrict attention to HL control policies that do not use information about the future, we require $K^N$ to be non-anticipating.
 This amounts to requiring $K^N$ to be adapted to a suitable filtration as in Definition~3 in~\cite{puha2020fluid}.
-Because we consider long-run average cost, we make a further restriction in the definition of admissible HL control policies, which is used in Section~\ref{section:ao} to establish the existence of a stationary distribution. \begin{definition} An admissible HL control policy (i) satisfies Definition 3 in~\cite{puha2020fluid}, and (ii) is such that $Y^N$ is a Feller Markov process with respect to the filtration used in Definition 3 in~\cite{puha2020fluid}.
-Let $\Pi^N$ denote the set of admissible HL control policies. \end{definition} In summary, the conditions of Definition~\ref{definition:admissible-policy} guarantee that the system dynamics take place on a subspace of $\mathbb{Y}_D$ such that the dynamics of $Y^N$ are consistent with that of a HL $N$-server queue, the entry-into-service process $K^N$ is adapted and non-anticipating, and, as we will show in Lemma~\ref{lemma:stationary-exist} in Section~\ref{section:ao}, a stationary distribution exists.
+Because we consider long-run average cost, we make a further restriction in the definition of admissible HL control policies, which is used in Section~\ref{section:ao} to establish the existence of a stationary distribution.

+\begin{definition}[Admissible Policies] An admissible HL control policy for $E^N$ is an HL control policy $\pi^N$ such that for any compatible initial distribution $\varsigma^N$, the pair $(\pi^N,\varsigma^N)$ (i) satisfies Definition 3 in~\cite{puha2020fluid} and \eqref{eq:KControl} and (ii) is such that the state process $Y^N$ for $(\pi^N,\varsigma^N)$ is a Feller Markov process with respect to the filtration used in Definition 3 in~\cite{puha2020fluid}. \end{definition}

+\begin{remark} Our admissible policies focus on HL (equivalently, FCFS) control policies due to their common use in practice.
+However, non-HL control policies can be optimal in some settings; see~\cite{bassamboo2016scheduling}. \end{remark}